 serious documentarian, follows up an interview in which Karen Straughan bemoans the relative lack of attention paid to the attacks of Boko Haram prior to their kidnapping of the Chibok schoolgirls with a month-by-month timeline of articles about prior massacres, primarily of men.
 When one article even contains the phrase

 106 people killed, including an old woman, it’s hard to argue with Straughan’s thesis that female victims are granted disproportionate focus.

 What are we going to do? asks Straughan.

 Bring Back Our Boys?
 Oh wait, they’re dead.
 Never mind.

 There are a handful of other times in which an interviewee refers to a court case, or a news story, where I would have liked the source to be displayed, but by and large Jaye does appear to have fact-checked the activists’ claims, stating that her feminist views were being challenged by

 …hearing what the MRAs are saying and…finding the sources to support what they’re saying.
 In a subsequent appearance on The Rubin Report, she even described a story about Rhianna that she left out of the documentary after being unable to corroborate it sufficiently.
-All this said, Jaye could have certainly challenged some of the men’s right activists she interviewed, even if only to present their explanations for some of their more choice articles.
+All this said, Jaye could have certainly challenged some of the men’s right activists she interviewed, even if only to present their justifications for some of their more choice articles and choices of phrase.